Kong/docs.konghq.com/app/_hub/kong-inc/websocket-validator/_index.md

       value_in_examples: null
       description: |
         Schema used to validate upstream-originated binary frames.
-The semantics of this field depend on the validation type set by `upstream.binary.type`.
+The semantics of this field depend on the validation type set by `config.upstream.binary.type`.

     - name: upstream.binary.type
       required: semi
       default: null